FlightControl-User/x16-flash/README.md

 - You need a Commander X16 computer (the real thing).
 - You optionally can have an add-on cartridge board, that is plugged in any of the 4 expansion slots.
 This RAM/ROM board can contain an extra 3.5 MB of RAM/ROM!

-On the Commander X16 main board, you have 3 important compontents that this utility can update:
+On the Commander X16 main board, you have 3 important compontents that this utility can update with new firmware:

-- The SMC :
+- The **SMC** : This microcontroller handles your mouse, keyboard and timer.
+It is essential to boot your CX16.
-- The VERA :
+- The **VERA** : This FPGA made by Frank Van den Hoef, handles the CX16 graphics and the SDCard operations.
-- The ROM :
+- The **ROM** : The main CX16 ROM contains the DOS and KERNAL to run your CX16.

 ## 1. Download the program